justinawin/public-se/docs/NYC TOURS 🍎/brooklyn-bridge-audio-tour.md

 <Image align="left" border={false} width="30% " src="https://files.readme.io/d33904254c56d7a4939901feb725bd77391a95b2bb0116c4b883cccc24bd8813-brookly-bridge.jpg" />

 With its unique architecture, spectacular views, and sense of history, the iconic Brooklyn Bridge is both a destination and a journey.

+This 75 minute walking tour begins at the base of the Bridge on the Manhattan side and ends at the iconic Brooklyn Bridge Promenade.

 <br />